simeononsecurity/simeononsecurity.ch/content/articles/what-is-ssh/index.en.md

 Before using SSH, you need to generate an SSH key pair.
 The key pair consists of a public key and a private key.
 The public key is placed on the remote server, while the private key is kept secure on your local machine.
 To generate an SSH key pair, follow these steps:

-1. Install **OpenSSH** on your local machine if it is not already installed.
+1. Install **OpenSSH** on your local machine if it's not already installed.
 Refer to the official documentation of your operating system for installation instructions.

 2. Open a terminal or command prompt and run the following command to generate the key pair: